uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

 manually, and therefore need not necessarily be disclosed under the GDPR.

 * **Q3.** Which decisions you do you think might be made *partially* automatically?
-Again, be as complete as possible.
+Again, try to be as complete as possible.

 * **Q4.** For one of the potentially automated decisions you listed in Q2 or Q3, speculate what a machine learning model for that decision might look like.